brent-stone/avengercon_2024/docs/workshop/2_pros_cons.md

 While this workshop is focused on **horizontally** scaling Python, it's worth making some honorable mentions for vertically scaling individual Python interpreters to be more performant.
-The theme here is: speed up CPython by using C (or other external language), not Python.
+The theme here is: speed up Python by minimizing the use of Python.

 <div class="grid cards" markdown>